Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-The Philadelphia 76ers, Joel Embiid included, will be in action at 8:00 PM on Wednesday versus the Boston Celtics in the 2023 NBA Playoffs.
+Joel Embiid and the rest of the Philadelphia 76ers face the Boston Celtics in the NBA Playoffs on Friday, at 7:30 PM ET.

-Below, we dig into Embiid's stats and trends to help you find the most appealing prop bets.
+We're going to examine Embiid's prop bets, using stats and trends to help you make good picks.

 Joel Embiid Prop Bets vs. the Celtics